mmozuras/mmozuras.github.com/post/_posts/2020-03-23-three-weeks-in-mexico.md

 excerpt_separator: <!--more-->
 ---

-In this short post, I share my thoughts after coming back from vacation right back into a pandemic.
-Those thoughts include how we planned our vacation and some highlights from the vacation itself.
+In this post, I share my thoughts after coming back from vacation right back into a pandemic.
+I tell a bit about how my fiancée and I planned our vacation and some highlights from the trip itself.

 <!--more-->